Homebrain/Homebrain/README.md

 ### Installation

-Install dependencies with `python3 setup.py install`, if you are going to develop run `python3 setup.py develop` instead.
+Install dependencies with `python3 setup.py install`, if you are going to develop run `python3 setup.py develop` instead ([Why?](http://stackoverflow.com/questions/19048732/python-setup-py-develop-vs-install)).

 ### Running it